awyl/Build-PowerMonkey/README.md

 ```

 ### Step 5
 Copy the content of `EFI` folder to the folder of same name in your EFI partition.
 You can also copy the folder to an FAT32 formatted usb stick.
-If you use usb stick, you should replace `fs0` in `startup.nsh` to `fs1`.

 ### Step 6